Sean Vincent Gillis: Arrest and conviction

-Tammie Purpera, who died in 2005 of complications from AIDS, turned over all of the letters to the prosecutors and they were used at Gillis's trials.
+Tammie Purpera, who died in 2005 of complications from AIDS, turned over all of the letters to the prosecutors, and they were used at Gillis' trials.

 After his arrest, police found 45 digital pictures, downloaded to his computer, of Johnston's mutilated body, as well as photos of her corpse in the trunk of his car.
 Many other photos were found of other victims, some of which were used at his various trials for first-degree murder.
 In the end, Gillis brutally raped and murdered eight women.
 He kept body parts in his home as souvenirs and photos to stimulate him as he remembered the murders.